spicywebau/craft-odds-and-ends/README.md

 # Changelog

+### 1.4.2
+- Added a new field type ‘Categories (multiple groups)’ that lets you select multiple groups in a Categories field.

 ### 1.4.1
 - Fixed disabled element fields not showing up in Live Preview and theoretically emptying their contents on save.